Prometheus-X-association/3videnz-siwed-react/README.md

 - [Node.js](https://nodejs.org/) v18.18.0+
 - [npm](https://www.npmjs.com/) v9.8.1+
 - [React](https://react.dev/) v18.2.0+
-- [MetaMask](https://metamask.io/) or any [WalletConnect compatible Ethereum wallet](https://walletconnect.com/explorer?type=wallet&chains=eip155%3A1) with an Ethereum account
+- [MetaMask](https://metamask.io/) or any [WalletConnect compatible Ethereum wallet](https://walletconnect.com/explorer?type=wallet&chains=eip155%3A1) with an  account
 - [WalletConnect Cloud Account](https://walletconnect.com/explorer?type=wallet&chains=eip155%3A1)

 ## Installation

-The 3videnz-siwed-react package is not currently available in the public npm repository.
+The 3videnz-siwed-react package is not yet available in the public npm repository.

 To install it, start by cloning its repository: